 CHOICES provides supportive services to help the aged and disabled to continue to live in their homes or communities rather than require placement nursing homes.
 While program participants must cover the cost of room and board in assisted living residences, assistance with personal care, medication administration, and homemaker tasks are available for eligible program participants.
 Based on the needs of a person with dementia, it is possible to meet the functional requirement for CHOICES.

-A managed care program for the elderly and disabled, service coordination and long term services and supports are provided via STAR+PLUS.
+A managed care program for the elderly and disabled, service coordination and long term services and supports are provided via STAR+PLUS HCBS (home and community based services).
 In addition to being able to receive supportive services, such as assistance with daily living tasks at home, program participants can also receive benefits in adult foster care homes and assisted living residences.
+More info.

 If determined eligible, the next step is to apply for Medicaid.
 Since the application process varies based on the state in which one resides, it is vital one contact the Medicaid agency in their state to enquire about the application process.
 To locate your state Medicaid agency, click here.